 In 1989, he married Phoebe Cates, and the two have two children, Greta Simone and Owen.

 The '90s saw Kline through a mix of good and mediocre films.
 He was given great opportunities to forward his career, but continually refuses to take the roles.
 "I have turned down terrific roles in terrific films, and I have never had the slightest regret about doing so."
 Unfortunately, he didn't turn down a role in the big screen bomb Wild Wild West (1999) opposite Will Smith, and for his efforts received a Razzie nomination not only as Best Actor in the film, but as Best Actress (for his role as a prostitute).
 Although he didn't win in either of those categories, he and Smith shared the award for Worst Screen Couple.

 Fortunately, he has scored hits such as Dave (1993), French Kiss (1995), The Emperor's Club (2002) and A Prairie Home Companion (2006).
 In 2002 he received a Lifetime Achievement Award from the St. Louis International Film Festival.
 He received his fifth Golden Globe award nomination in 2005 for his leading role in De-Lovely (2004) and was nominated for an Emmy in 2009 for playing the title role in the PBS production Cyrano de Bergerac.
-He also appeared alongside Natalie Portman and Ashton Kutcher in the 2011 romantic comedy No Strings Attached and can most recently be seen in Lawrence Kasdan's drama Darling Companion (2012) and in My Old Lady (2014) opposite Dame Maggie Smith.
+He also appeared alongside Natalie Portman and Ashton Kutcher in the 2011 romantic comedy No Strings Attached , in Lawrence Kasdan's drama Darling Companion (2012) and in My Old Lady (2014) opposite Dame Maggie Smith.